FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - current_end_value
   - Type: CurrentUnits
   - Description: The current value at the end of the measurement
+- ca_experiments
+  - Type: Experiment
+  - Multiple: True
+  - Description: experiments

 ### CV

 Container for information regarding the CV-Setup and parameters

-- ferrocene_reference
+- cp_experiments
-  - Type: Ferrocene_reference
+  - Type: Experiment
   - Multiple: True
-  - Description: Parameters of the ferocene reference measurement
+  - Description: experiments
-- halfe_wave_potential
+- half_wave_potential
   - Type: PotentialUnits
   - Multiple: True
   - Description: The half-wave potential of the measurement